 Tishler said CBD can help those who experience PTSD.

 “PTSD is a horribly debilitating illness that affects millions of Americans including veterans, women and children.
-A growing medical literature support cannabis as a safe and effective treatment for PTSD that can help people regain control of their lives,” he recently told American Military News.
+A growing medical literature support cannabis as a safe and effective treatment for PTSD that can help people regain control of their lives,” he told American Military News.
 “In my clinical experience, cannabis has been most helpful in regulating sleep patterns and bouts of panic that are at the heart of the problem in PTSD.
 Addressing these symptoms with cannabis has helped many of my patients lead productive and fulfilling lives again.”

 As far as regulation goes, it is “complicated” when it comes to CBD, Tishler said.